Linear programming

-Linear programming (LP), also called linear optimization, is a method to achieve the best outcome (such as maximum profit or lowest cost) in a mathematical model whose requirements are represented by linear relationships.
+Linear programming (LP), also called linear optimization, is a method to achieve the best outcome (such as maximum profit or lowest cost) in a mathematical model whose requirements and objective are represented by linear relationships.
 Linear programming is a special case of mathematical programming (also known as mathematical optimization).

 More formally, linear programming is a technique for the optimization of a linear objective function, subject to linear equality and linear inequality constraints.
 Its feasible region is a convex polytope, which is a set defined as the intersection of finitely many half spaces, each of which is defined by a linear inequality.
-Its objective function is a real-valued affine (linear) function defined on this polyhedron.
-A linear programming algorithm finds a point in the polytope where this function has the smallest (or largest) value if such a point exists.
+Its objective function is a real-valued affine (linear) function defined on this polytope.
+A linear programming algorithm finds a point in the polytope where this function has the largest (or smallest) value if such a point exists.